mcpcpc/mcpcpc.github.io/_drafts/2020-12-23-2020-xwm-versus-the-world.md

 ## Conclusions

 xwm is not for everyone.
 I feel that the target audience is niche and those of that audience will appreciate what xwm attempts to accomplish.
+With that said, I would welcome veterans and newbies alike to try xwm out and let me know their thoughts.
+I am always open to suggestions and ideas for improving xwm or counter arguemnts to anything I have stated in this article.